lukasz-jakub-adamczuk/web-book/src/chapters/html/audio-and-video-support.md

 ## Wsparcie dla mediów

-<audio> + <video>

-Previously, to embed an audio or video file on web page we have to rely on third party plugin like Flash through <object> and <embed> tags.
+Previously, to embed an audio or video file on web page we have to rely on third party plugin like Flash through `<object>` and `<embed>` tags.
 To view the media, user requires administrator privileges to install this plugin as well as the browser has to be able to support this plugin.

 ```html
 <object width="400" height="300">